get-convex/dryad/README.md

 and an API key.
 Visit [platform.openai.com](https://platform.openai.com) to take care of that.

-> :warning: \*\*Summarizing and indexing even a moderate codebase consumes a fair amount of OpenAI
+> :warning: Summarizing and indexing even a moderate codebase consumes a fair amount of OpenAI
 > credits.
 You will almost certainly need a paid account!

 ### GitHub

 Anonymous uses of the GitHub API get rate limited very easily.
-So Dryad require that you generate a personal access token using your GitHub account.
-Visit [https://github.com/settings/tokens](https://github.com/settings/tokens) to generate a token for Dryad.
+So dryad require that you generate a personal access token using your GitHub account.
+Visit [https://github.com/settings/tokens](https://github.com/settings/tokens) to generate a token for dryad.

 ### Setting these environment variables in your Convex deployment